nowshad-hasan/interview-preparation/preparations/java.md

         The most basic difference is that overloading is being done in the same class while for overriding base and child classes are required.
 Overriding is all about giving a specific implementation to the inherited method of parent class.

-        Static binding is being used for overloaded methods and dynamic binding is being used for overridden/overriding methods.
+        Static binding is being used for overloaded methods and dynamic binding is being used for overridden/overriding methods.</br>
-        Performance: Overloading gives better performance compared to overriding.
+        <b>Performance:</b> Overloading gives better performance compared to overriding.
 The reason is that the binding of overridden methods is being done at runtime.

         Private and final methods can be overloaded but they cannot be overridden.
 It means a class can have more than one private/final methods of same name but a child class cannot override the private/final methods of their base class.